Back to All Events

 11:15 – 12:30 | Dialogue Circles – “Discomfort in the Classroom”

 Small circles to foster dialogue among teachers, staff and students to explore their own experiences of discomfort, silence, and vulnerability in the classroom—and what these moments taught them.
+Parallel sessions that provide for discussions in Dutch and in English.

-Teachers’ perspective: exploring challenges, discussing responses, highlighting gaps - (focus group discussion
+Teachers’ perspective: exploring challenges, discussing responses, highlighting gaps

 Afternoon